-From the evidence of tool use dating back 3.39 million years~\cite{mcpherron_evidence_2010} to various activities people perform daily using both hands, whether symmetric (e.g., pulling a rope) or asymmetric (e.g., writing)~\cite{bowman_3d_2004}, humans have long recognized and harnessed the efficiency of bimanual coordination.
-Pioneering works like Schlesinger’s natural grip taxonomies~\cite{schlesinger_mechanische_1919, mackenzie_grasping_1994}, Buxton and Myers' two-handed input~\cite{buxton_study_1986}, and Guiard’s Kinematic Chain Theory~\cite{guiard_asymmetric_1987}, have laid the foundation for a rich body of HCI research~\cite{hinckley_cooperative_1997, wagner_bitouch_2012, smith_dual_2023} that expands upon the principles of bimanual interactions.
+From the evidence of tool use dating back 3.39 million years~\cite{mcpherron_evidence_2010} to various activities people perform daily using both hands, whether symmetric (e.g., pulling a rope) or asymmetric (e.g., writing)~\cite{bowman_3d_2004}, humans have long relied on the efficiency of bimanual coordination.
+Pioneering works such as Schlesinger's natural grip taxonomies~\cite{schlesinger_mechanische_1919, mackenzie_grasping_1994}, Buxton and Myers' two-handed input~\cite{buxton_study_1986}, and Guiard's Kinematic Chain Theory~\cite{guiard_asymmetric_1987}, have laid the foundation for a rich body of HCI research~\cite{hinckley_cooperative_1997, wagner_bitouch_2012, smith_dual_2023} that expands upon these principles.